-The self-reported information about 24hU and PM-spot collections is summarized in supplementary tables S1 and S2.
-Median 24hU collection duration was 24 hours and the median time-standardized urine volume was 2.25 L/24h (suppl.
-Table S1).
-Ninety-four percent of participants collected their PM-spot within +/- 1hour of the predetermined collection time (17h/5PM).
-Fifty-seven percent of participants had their last food intake within two hours of the PM-spot, and independent of the time lag 38% reported having consumed protein-rich foods.
-Few participants (11%) reported having performed vigorous intensity physical activity within 3-4 hours of the PM-spot (suppl.
-Table S2).
-During the day of 24hU collection, 23% of participants reported use of at least one of five potentially critical drug types, while 22% reported such use on the day of PM-spot urine collection, (suppl.
-Tables S1 and S2).
-Mean creatinine and Na concentration in PM-spot was higher for participants who reported their last food intake three hours or more prior to urine collection, and also among those who used medication (suppl.
-Tables S3 and S4).
-Consumption of protein-rich foods prior to spot collection made no major difference to mean Na concentration (suppl.
-Table S4), although it was associated to a higher mean creatinine concentration (suppl.
-Table S3).
-Mean creatinine concentration in PM-spot was highest and Na concentration was lowest for the subgroup of participants who performed vigorous intensity physical activities (suppl.
-Tables S3 and S4).
-Applying the prediction model (Table

-1), the estimated mean daily Na (salt) intake showed the same patterns for time to most recent food intake and physical activity (suppl.
-Tables S5a and S5b).
+reported having consumed protein-rich foods.
+Few participants (11%) reported having performed vigorous intensity physical activity within 3-4 h of the PM-spot (see online Supplemental Table S2).
+During the day of 24-h U collection, 23% of participants reported use of at least one of five potentially critical drug types, while 22% reported such use on the day of PM-spot urine collection (see online Supplemental Tables S1 and S2).
+Mean creatinine and Na concentration in PM-spot were higher for participants who reported their last food intake 3 h or more prior to urine collection, and also among those who used medication (see online Supplemental Tables S3 and S4).
+Consumption of protein-rich foods prior to spot collection made no major difference to mean Na concentration (see online Supplemental Table S4), although it was associated with a higher mean creatinine concentration (see online Supplemental Table S3).
+Mean creatinine concentration in PM-spot was highest and Na concentration was lowest for the subgroup of participants who performed vigorous intensity physical activities (see online Supplemental Tables S3 and S4).
+Applying the prediction model (Table 1), the estimated mean daily Na (salt) intake showed the same patterns for time to most recent food intake and physical activity (see online Supplemental Tables S5a and S5b).